All Episodes

 He does.

-Most Republicans have pussyfoot around all this stuff.
+Because most Republicans have pussyfoot around all this stuff.

-Paladino's aiming at it.
+Palladino's aiming at it.

-Yesterday, somebody tell Vice President Biden he's first in the line of succession to the presidency in remarks just now, he said he was second.
+Mark Knoller, CBS News, tweeted yesterday, somebody tell Vice President Biden he's first in the line of succession to the presidency.

-Now, I think one of the reasons.
+Now, I think one of the reasons, well, let me forget that.

-Biden puts his foot in his mouth all when he's not stealing other people's words.
+Biden puts his foot in his mouth.

 And we're told how brilliant and smart these people are.